sida-wang/PathOfBuilding/CONTRIBUTING.md

 -- This is the path to emmy_core.dll.
 The ?.dll at the end is intentional. package.cpath = package.cpath .. ";C:/Users/someuser/.vscode/extensions/tangzx.emmylua-0.3.28/debugger/emmy/windows/x86/?.dll"
 local dbg = require("emmy_core")
--- This port must match the Visual Studio Code configuration.
+-- This port must match the IDE configuration.
 Default is 9966. dbg.tcpListen("localhost", 9966)
 -- Uncomment the next line if you want Path of Building to block until the debugger is attached --dbg.waitIDE()